 I (female) live with my (male) partner in a smallish single family house in an old suburban neighborhood in a heavily developed area of the east coast.
 The two of us share almost all of our meals except for weekday lunches.
 We try to consolidate shopping trips and reduce food packaging by buying larger rather than smaller sizes of items.
 I purchase loss leaders in multiples for future use.
 Bulk bin is not easily accessible to us on a weekly basis – what is often has a low turnover on some of our staples.
 My partner works primarily from home; I sometimes work from home.
 We both have a profession that can require intense multi-day deadlined work.
 I do not drive.
 I usually take my lunch to work and it’s usually soup or leftovers.
 My office eats lunch out together once or twice a week.

 My partner is not participating in this experiment.
 But most of the plastic waste related to food is mutual plastic.
-One interesting aspect of this has been my reaction to the project.… Read the rest
+One interesting aspect of this has been my reaction … Read the rest